yj7082126/musubi-tuner/README.md

 - **[NEW] GitHub Discussions Enabled**: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- Apr 18, 2025:
+    - Added batch generation mode that reads prompts from a file and generates them during Wan2.1 inference, as well as interactive mode that specifies prompts from the command line.
+See [here](./docs/wan.md#interactive-mode--インタラクティブモード) for details.

 - Apr 9, 2025
     - `hv_train_network.py` and `wan_train_network.py` now support PyTorch Dynamo optimization.
 PR [#215](https://github.com/kohya-ss/musubi-tuner/pull/215) Thanks to sdbds.
 See [here](./docs/advanced_config.md#pytorch-dynamo-optimization-for-model-training--モデルの学習におけるpytorch-dynamoの最適化) for details.